Job hunting has become a science. Devise the perfect plan and you will get the perfect job, right? Not if your resume is missing this key element.

 - Understanding various computer programming languages

-Soft skills might also be referred to as people skills or interpersonal skills.
+Soft skills on the other hand might also be referred to as people skills or interpersonal skills.
 They are highly subjective and difficult to quantify.
 Basically, soft skills speak to how you interact and deal with other people.

 If necessary, an employer can train an employee in areas where the hard skills are lacking.
 A two-day conference on social media marketing implementation might be all it takes.
 However, the employer will have a much harder time training the employee to be patient, hardworking, and a team player.